 Because American Adoptions works to help families complete private domestic adoptions, we are not affiliated with the foster care system in North Dakota.
 However, if you feel that you may be interested in foster parenting or adopting an older child from the foster care system, we highly encourage you to look into doing so.
 There are currently 1,364 children in North Dakota’s foster care system, 341 of whom are legally eligible to be permanently adopted.
 To adopt from foster care, you’ll need to meet the same adoption requirements as you would to complete a private domestic adoption.
 Please note, however, that you do not need to be wealthy.
 A child needs stability, a safe home and love—and if you can provide these things, you’ll be considered for adoption in North Dakota.

-To learn more about North Dakota’s adoption requirements or to begin the North Dakota adoption process, please contact American Adoptions at 1-800-ADOPTION.
+To learn more about our agency's North Dakota adoption requirements or to begin the North Dakota adoption process with us today, please contact American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.